Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have been diagnosed with high blood pressure (also called hypertension).
 This means the force of blood against your artery walls is too strong.
 It also means your heart is working hard to move blood.
-High blood pressure usually has no symptoms, but over time, it can damage your heart, blood vessels, eyes, kidneys, and other organs.
+High blood pressure usually has no symptoms, but over time, it can cause serious health problems.
+High blood pressure raises your risk for heart attack, stroke, heart failure, kidney disease, and blindness.
 With help from your doctor, you can manage your blood pressure and protect your health.

 Learn to take your own blood pressure.
 Keep a record of your results.
 Ask your doctor which readings mean that you need medical attention.

-Take your blood pressure medication exactly as directed.
+Take your blood pressure medicine exactly as directed.
 Don’t skip doses.
 Missing doses can cause your blood pressure to get out of control.

-Avoid medications that contain heart stimulants, including over-the-counter drugs.
+Don't take medicines that contain heart stimulants, including over-the-counter medicines.
 Check for warnings about high blood pressure on the label.
+Ask the pharmacist before purchasing something you haven't used before

-Check with your doctor before taking a decongestant.
+Check with your doctor or pharmacist before taking a decongestant.
 Some decongestants can worsen high blood pressure.

 Maintain a healthy weight.
 Get help to lose any extra pounds.